lm-sys/FastChat/fastchat/eval/README.md

 ```bash
 python eval_gpt_review.py -q table/question.jsonl -a /path/to/answer_1.jsonl /path/to/answer_2.jsonl -p table/prompt.jsonl -r table/reviewer.jsonl -o /path/to/review_output.jsonl
 ```
 The GPT-4 reviews will be saved in `/path/to/review_output.jsonl`.
-Note: you need to double check whether the parsed score pair are correct.
-Sometime GPT-4 may not give a structured answer.
+Note: we implement some simple parsing code to extract the score pairs from GPT-4's reviews.
+However, you need to double check whether the parsed score pair are correct.
+Sometime the parsing logic may fail if GPT-4 doesn't give a structured answer.

 ## Visualize Results